-Bulgaria: To reduce CO2 emissions country is looking for compensation mechanism6.
-November 2020. / SEE Energy News
+Bulgaria: To reduce CO2 emissions country is looking for compensation mechanism, SEE Energy News

 The statement from Bulgarian Government said that it is also necessary to ensure a balanced and fair distribution of the benefits and disadvantages associated with the transition between the individual member states.
 The Government said that the country could approve the EU’s target to reduce CO2 emissions by 55 % by 2030, however it needs support through adequate compensation mechanisms in order to reach that goal.